qomarullah/goflow/README.md

 GoFlow is platform for building custom ordering flow based on predefined format XML and JSON

 #### What Already and Not Yet
- 1. Read and parse JSON
+ 1. Read and parse JSON from file => done
+ 2. put parameter from request GET => done
- 2. Call function by name from json
+ 2. Call function by name from json => done:with simple add,sub
- 3. Define If , break, loop function => not yet
+ 3. Define basic logic function :
+ - Break
+ - If
+ - loop
- 4. Read and parse XML => not yet
+ 4. Read and parse XML
+ 5. Reload config from file/db and put in memmory
- 5. Define more function => not yet
+ 5. Define more function :
  - db
  - http
+ - json marshal/unmarshal

 #### Installation and Development